COVID-19 vaccines were recommended for everyone age 5 and up,

 There are two

-Right now, children 12 years and up in the U.S. can only receive the COVID-19 mRNA vaccine from Pfizer BioNTech.
-People 18 years and up can get
+Right now, children and adolescents 5 to under 18 in the U.S. can only receive the COVID-19 mRNA vaccine from Pfizer BioNTech.

 Did you know?